-Using Watr – The Smart Water Monitor, lake manager James Brown is able to continually monitor Dissolved Oxygen, pH, Conductivity, Temperature and Oxygen Reduction Potential and to react to any emerging water quality issues through instant alerts and notifications.
-The Watr monitor allowed James to select the parameters he needs.
+Using WATR – The Smart Water Monitor, lake manager James Brown is able to continually monitor Dissolved Oxygen, pH, Conductivity, Temperature and Oxygen Reduction Potential and to react to any emerging water quality issues through instant alerts and notifications.
+The WATR monitor allowed James to select the parameters he needed.

-“We have found Watr to be a game changer for our business.”
+“We have found WATR to be a game changer for our business.”
 James explained.
-“Previously we’d used manual probes which was extremely time consuming and we weren’t physically able to monitor the data 24/7.
+“Previously we’d used manual probes which were extremely time consuming and we weren’t physically able to monitor the data 24/7.
 Also, the breadth of probes ensures that we cover all the bases which we couldn’t manage before due to the cost of equivalent systems.”